bueler/mccarthy/projects/2016/symmrheo/README.md

 * Why do Sayag & Worster (2013) NOT use all the data to determine their best fit values of n and mu?

+* Suppose you did not have an exact (e.g. similarity) solution.
+Could you re-do the experimental analysis without the exact solution but instead only using numerical solutions?
+What are the issues?

 goals/mileposts
 ---------------